 Over 500,000 young people are currently classified as orphans in Russia.
 Most of them have living parents and about 60% are disabled.
 Since 2016, the Government of the Russian Federation has implemented a reform process aiming to close large orphanages, re-house youth in smaller apartments or in foster families, integrate all orphans in community schools and institute transitional support for those 18 and over who leave the institutions to embark on independent life.
 Implementation of the process is now nearly complete, with a variety of transitional arrangements in place at different institutions, and only about 47,000 young people still living in institutions.
 There are no detailed official statistics on the educational, health and livelihoods outcomes of orphanage graduates in Russia but only 10% are estimated to be able to adapt to independent life after leaving institutional care.
 Only 2% enter universities compared with 45% of young people who grow up living with their families.

-Overall unemployment in the Russian Federation currently stands at nearly 5% with youth unemployment substantially higher at 20%.
+Overall unemployment in Russian Federation currently stands at nearly 5% with youth unemployment substantially higher at 20%.
 Considering that most orphanage graduates are affected by some kind of disability, have lower educational achievement levels and many lack vital life skills, it is reasonable to assume that more severely affected by unemployment.
-The employment rate of disabled people of working age in the Russian Federation is 20% though in St Petersburg it is much higher—38%.
+The employment rate of disabled people of working age in the Russian Federation is 20% though in St Petersburg it is much higher -- 38%.

-EMpower’s 2nd grant to Raoul Foundation will support 75 young people in strengthening their employability skills and gain their first experience of paid employment (some will also be trained in specific skills such as professional cleaning and retail).
-At least 45 of them will secure and retain employment within the 12 months of the project.
+EMpower's 5th grant to Raoul Foundation will support 150 young people to strengthen their employability skills and gain their first experience of paid employment.
+As in previous years, some will be training in specific skills such as professional cleaning and retail, while others will only be training in essential employability and life skills.

 Primary Location: St. Petersburg, Russia